 You may notice some hair that appears on the surface of your skin within seven to ten days following treatment.
 These hairs are usually those that have fallen out of hair follicles impaired during treatment.
 However, you will notice some new hair growth within a few weeks, as hair follicles that were inactive during treatment re-enter the active growth phase.
 Therefore, you will most likely undergo multiple treatments spaced approximately four to eight weeks apart.
 Although the number of treatments varies by individual, most individuals receive approximately six to nine treatments.

 The results from a laser hair removal procedure depend on your skin tone, your hair type, and the growth phase of the hair being treated.
 It is important to realize that laser hair removal will likely not prevent hair from growing completely.
 However, laser hair removal can reduce hair growth significantly over time giving your skin the smooth appearance that you desire.

 Where can I get laser hair removal done in the Atlanta, Georgia, area?

-The Fountain Laser Center, with locations in Atlanta, Georgia, neighborhoods of Sandy Springs and Stockbridge, as well as in the city of Columbus, Georgia, offers top-of-the-line laser hair removal.
+The Fountain Laser Center, with locations in Atlanta, Stockbridge, and Columbus, Georgia, offers top-of-the-line laser hair removal.
 You’ll find no better place to help you achieve sleek, smooth legs than at our clinics.
 For more information about laser hair removal or to schedule a consultation, contact Fountain Laser Center.
 We look forward to hearing from you soon.